Gabe9T/basketballstats/README.md

 - **Player Comparison**: After selecting players, users can compare their statistics to analyze differences and similarities.

+- **Visual Data Representation**: Statistics are visualized using Chart.js to provide a clear and interactive representation of player data.

 ## Usage

 1. Clone the repository: